rocket-pool/RPIPs/RPIPs/RPIP-73.md

 To challenge a validator, a challenger needs to provide `performance_period * (1-performance_threshold)` epochs.
 For the initial parameters in this proposal, this means 1321 epochs.
 To keep gas cost for call data reasonable, a number of optimizations could be considered:
 - Represent epochs as offsets from `start_epoch`.
 This allows using `uint16[]` for `performance_period` < 292 days, reducing gas cost by a factor of 4.
 For the proposed initial parameters this would translate to 2642 (non-zero) bytes, but size would increase as `performance_threshold` is lowered.
 - Represent all the epochs as a bitset, with 1 representing a not-timely target attestation, resulting in 2752 bytes of call data.
 Since zero bytes are 1/4 of the gas, this may still be preferable to the epoch-offset approach.
+- Represent epoch ranges instead of epochs.
+Eg, [441000, 800, 443000, 521] would represent 800 epochs starting at 441000 and 521 epochs starting at 443000.

-The specifications intends to leave this open as an implementation detail.
+The specification intentionally leaves this open as an implementation detail.

 ## Security Considerations